Due to COVID-19, we will be working remotely. check our social media for updates

 Some of the most beautiful national parks in Canada, landmarks in First Nations history, and wonderful outdoor adventures create the attractions in Saskatchewan.
 There are numerous heritage and cultural enticements in the province and two National Parks.

-There are also four National Historic Sites operated by Parks Canada in Saskatchewan.
-There are 37 provincial parks and 60 regional ones.
+There are also National Historic Sites operated by Parks Canada in Saskatchewan.
+There are 39 provincial parks and 60 regional ones.
 Saskatchewan is home to multiple purple sand beaches plus the Athabasca Sand Dunes are a hidden gem – the largest set of active sand dunes in Canada.
 The sky here is frequently alive with beautiful displays.

 Saskatchewan has Canada's very own dead sea — the saltwater lake of Little Manitou.
-This distinctive lake is filled with briny water that has natural skin and body care properties, not unlike the Dead Sea in Israel.
+This distinctive lake is filled with briny water that has natural skin and body care properties, not unlike the Dead Sea.
 The salt density in the water is so high that when you lay back, you literally float.
 It's sooooo relaxing.
 Once you’ve soaked up the benefits, you can enjoy a stay at one of UIC’s partner motels, the Super 8 by Wyndham Watrous.

 Saskatoon is a picturesque city in central Saskatchewan, elevation 482 m.
 Incorporated in 1906, it is the largest population centre in Saskatchewan (246,375), and is the 17th largest metropolitan area in Canada.